 Priority criterion Rating (1-3)

-Effect on equality of opportunity and good relations
+Effect on equality of opportunity and good relations Click

-Social need
+Social need Click

 Effect on people's daily lives Click

-Relevance to a public authority's functions Click

-Note: The Total Rating Score should be used to prioritise the policy in rank order with other policies screened in for equality impact assessment.
-This list of priorities will assist the CCSU in timetabling.
-Details of the Equality Impact Assessment Timetable will be included in the quarterly Screening Report.

-Part 4 Monitoring

-Effective monitoring will help identify any future adverse impact arising from the policy which may lead the Commission to conduct an equality impact assessment, as well as help with future planning and policy development.

-The Equality Commission for NI (ECNI) recommends that where a policy has been amended or an alternative policy introduced, the public authority should monitor more broadly for adverse impact.

-See ECNI Monitoring Guidance for use by Public Authorities (July 2007) pages 9-10, paragraphs 2.13 - 2.20

-What data is required in the future to ensure effective monitoring?
+Relevance to a public authority's functions Click Note: The Total Rating Score should be used to prioritise the policy in rank order other policies screened in for equality impact assessment.
+This list of priorities assist the CCSU in timetabling.
+Details of the Equality Impact Assessment Time will be included in the quarterly Screening Report. will Is the policy affected by timetables established by other relevant public authorityes $\square$ No $\boxtimes$ If yes, please provide details Click here to enter text. ties?
+Part 4 Monitoring Effective monitoring will help identify any future adverse impact arising from policy which may lead the Commission to conduct an equality impact assessm well as help with future planning and policy development.
+The Equality Commission for NI (ECNI) recommends that where a policy has amended or an alternative policy introduced, the public authority should remove broadly for adverse impact.
+See ECNI Monitoring Guidance for use by Public Authorities (July 2007) pages paragraphs 2.13 - 2.20 s 9-10, What data is required in the future to ensure effective monitoring?
 What are these policies?
-Please list:

-We will monitor the implementation of the Scheme to ensure that there is

-no adverse impact arising from the Scheme.

-Part 5 - Data Protection

-1. If a ppl licabl e, ha as lega Il advice been given due consideration?

-Yes] No \boxtimes N/A

-2. Has d ue co nsid eratio n been given to information security in relation to this

-poli cy ?

-Yes s [\leq No
+Please list: We will monitor the implementation of the policy on an annual basis ensure that there is no adverse impact arising from the policy. to Part 5 - Data Protection 1.
+If applicable, has legal advice been given due consideration?
+Yes □ No □ N/A ☒ 2.
+Has due consideration been given to information security in relation to to policy?
+Yes ☒ No □ his